1. Objectives of the Policy

 Instructions for the Report Form on Outside Employment:

-Please complete the Report Form on Outside Employment when it is made available through Courseval.
-It will be sent to your dean or director for approval.
-The following is the statement from the Faculty Handbook (2.14), regarding outside employment:
+Please complete the Report Form on Outside Employment when it is made available through Qualtrics every fall.
+The following is the statement from the Faculty Handbook (2.14) regarding outside employment:

 No faculty member may engage in any outside work that will interfere with the competent performance of the faculty member's professional responsibilities.

-This form will be launched through Courseval in the fall from the Institutional Research Department.
-If, at a later date, you anticipate a change in your outside employment activity you should contact the dean or director, prior to commencement of any work and email the Institutional Research Department with the information.
+This form will be launched through Qualtrics in the fall from the Institutional Research Department.
+If, at a later date, you anticipate a change in your outside employment activity, you should contact the dean or director prior to commencement of any work.